streamlit/docs/content/deploy/community-cloud/deploy-your-app/secrets-management.md

 ## How to use secrets management

 Community Cloud lets you save your secrets within your app's settings.
 When developing locally, you can use `st.secrets` in your code to read secrets from a `.streamlit/secrets.toml` file.
-However, this `secrets.toml` file should never be committed your repository.
+However, this `secrets.toml` file should never be committed to your repository.
 Instead, when you deploy your app, you can paste the contents of your `secrets.toml` file into the "**Advanced settings**" dialog.
 You can update your secrets at any time through your app's settings in your workspace.

 ### Prerequisites